oremanj/stackscope/docs/source/customizing.rst

 you have two options for implementing that support:

-* If you maintain the library that the customizations are intended to support, and you're willing to let your library take an optional dependency on `stackscope`, then just ``import stackscope`` and perform your customizations by registering hook implementations when your library is imported. stackscope is a fairly lightweight import:
-  33ms on the author's laptop including standard-library dependencies.
+* If you maintain the library that the customizations are intended to support, then define a function named ``_stackscope_install_glue_`` at top level in any of your library's module(s), which takes no arguments and returns None.
+The body of the function should register customization hooks appropriate to your library, using the stackscope APIs described in the rest of this section.
+As long as you only write ``import stackscope`` inside the body of the glue installation function, this won't require that users of your library install stackscope, but they will benefit from your glue if they do.

-* If you're contributing glue for a library you don't maintain, or you're not willing to import stackscope from your library, you can put the glue in stackscope instead.
+* If you're contributing glue for a library you don't maintain, you can put the glue in stackscope instead.
 We have glue for several modules and a system that avoids registering it unless the module has been imported.
 See ``stackscope/_glue.py``, and feel free to submit a PR.

+If the same module has glue implemented using both of these methods, then the glue provided by the module will be used; the glue shipped with stackscope is ignored.
+This allows for a module's glue to start out being shipped with stackscope and later "graduate" to being maintained upstream.

 Overview of customization hooks
 -------------------------------